vadimstasiev/vadimstasiev/README.md

 - 📫 How to reach me **vadim.stasiev@hotmail.com**

-- ⚡ Fun fact **I manage a homelab that somehow continues to expand.**
+- ⚡ Fun fact **I manage a homelab that somehow continues to grow.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">